criteo/command-launcher/gh-pages/content/en/docs/overview/resources.md

 Some of these information requires user consent to acces them, a command needs to explicitly request the access to these resources through `requestedResources` property in the manifest.

-Others will automatically passed to the command.
+Others are automatically passed to the command.

 Command Launcher passes resources to managed command through environment variables.
 The naming convention is: COLA_[RESOURCE_NAME].
 If you compiled command launcher to a different name, command launcher will pass an additional environment variable `[APP_NAME]_[RESOURCE_NAME]` to the managed command as well.